Podcast & Interview Editing in 2026: The Complete Guide

 Learn how to edit podcasts and interviews in 2026 with modern AI workflows, multicam syncing, silence removal, and fast clip repurposing.
 This complete guide compares tools like Selects, Premiere Pro, Descript, and Autopod—plus step-by-step podcast editing workflows for creators and editors.

 Podcast and interview production have transformed dramatically in just a few years.
-What used to take hours of timeline scrubbing, tedious multicam syncing, and manual clip hunting can now be done in minutes with modern AI editing tools.
+What used to take hours of timeline scrubbing, tedious multicam syncing, and manual clip hunting can now be done in minutes with modern AI editing tools and a better understanding of post-production workflow basics.
 The easiest way to edit a podcast is to trust part of the process to powerful AI software.

-In 2026, creators, editors, and even small podcast teams can produce studio-level content without a studio-level budget if you understand how to use the new workflows.
+In 2026, creators, editors, and even small podcast teams can produce studio-level content with multi-camera podcast setups without a studio-level budget if you understand how to use the new workflows.

 This guide breaks down the complete process: